Gemünden am Main: History

 During the German Peasants' War and the Thirty Years' War the town was spared from significant damage.
 The town hall was built between 1585 and 1596.
 The castle became disused and started to fall into ruin in the 18th century.

 The Prince-Bishopric of Würzburg was eventually annexed by Bavaria in 1802.
 Gemünden became a Bavarian district seat (Kreisstadt); a railway link followed in 1854, Ludwig's Western Railway, nowadays the Main–Spessart railway.
 Gemünden became a railway hub.
 In 1872 came the opening of the Flieden–Gemünden line, in 1879 the Gemünden–Schweinfurt line and in 1884 the Gemünden – Hammelburg line.

 During the time of the National Socialist régime, the Jewish community's synagogue was destroyed on Kristallnacht (9 November 1938) by SA men.
 During the Second World War, many Soviet prisoners of war had to perform forced labour in operations that were important to the war effort.

 Owing to the town's strategically important location as a railway hub, two thirds of it was destroyed by Allied bombing raids and fighting towards the end of the Second World War.
-In the final days of the war, in April 1945, the railway junction was the subject of fierce fighting which lasted for six days.
+In the final days of the war, in April 1945, the railway junction (see also Gemünden station) was the subject of fierce fighting which lasted for six days.

 Post-war, the railway was rebuilt and Gemünden once again became an important junction.
 In 1964, Deutsche Bundesbahn employed 1,200 people in Gemünden.

-In 1972, the Gemünden am Main district was abolished.
+On 1 July 1972, the Gemünden am Main district (Landkreis Gemünden am Main) was abolished.

 With the amalgamation of nine municipalities with 14 Ortsteile between 1971 and 1978, the municipal territory increased sevenfold.